Professor Graham Dutfield

 - Location: G.13 Liberty Building

-I have been quoted in The Economist, Science, the Times of India, the Wall Street Journal, and the web editions of ABC News and CNN.
-Most recently I was cited in the World Intellectual Property Report 2015 of the United Nations World Intellectual Property Organization, and in the Final Report of the United Nations Secretary General's High-Level Panel on Access to Medicines.
+I have been quoted in The Economist, Science, Nature, the Financial Times, the Times of India, the Wall Street Journal, and the web editions of ABC News and CNN, and cited in two United Nations reports: The World Intellectual Property Report 2015 of the World Intellectual Property Organization and the Final Report of the United Nations Secretary General's High-Level Panel on Access to Medicines.
+I have also been cited in publications authored by two Nobel laureates: Elinor Ostrom and Joseph Stiglitz.